Indonesia's Merapi volcano erupts, spews hot cloud

-The volcano located in Indonesia's Yogyakarta special region erupted around 12 p.m local time (0500 GMT) and a lava flow of 1.5 km was observed, the local authority said.

-Residents in the nearby community have been warned to stop any activities in the danger zones, range between three to seven kilometres radius from the crater, the statement said.
+Residents in the nearby community have been warned to stop any activities in the danger zones, range between three to seven kilometers radius from the crater, the statement said.

-The 2,963 metre-high (9,721 feet) Merapi is one of Indonesia's most active volcanoes and was already on the country's second-highest alert level.
+The 9,721 feet Merapi is one of Indonesia's most active volcanoes and was already on the country's second-highest alert level.

 Official at local monitoring post, Yulianto said no residents have been evacuated.